jsh58/NGmerge/README.md

 #### Output files and options

 The formatting of the output files is the same as in adapter-removal mode, described [above](#adapter-io).
-The only alterations are the removal of any reads whose lengths do not meet the minimum length parameter (`-x <int>`), and, if multiple input files are specified, the concatenation of them into a single pair of output files.
-To avoid producing outputs, one may specify `-o /dev/null`.
+Reads are discarded for not meeting the minimum length parameter (`-x <int>`), and, if multiple input files are specified, a single pair of output files are produced.
+Just like with the other modes of NGmerge, one may specify `-o /dev/null` to avoid producing an output.

+To validate single-end fastq files, one may specify the single-end input(s) as *both* `-1` and `-2`.
+Redundant outputs can be deleted.

 In validate mode, the following files **cannot** be produced:
 ```